k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/03_tdm_fabric_implementation_flow.md

 ## 2. [Creating Interfaces for Data Sources](/articles/05_DB_interfaces/01_interfaces_overview.md)

-- Note — creating an interface for non-JDBC source may require an installation of the respective [K2exchange connector](/articles/04_fabric_studio/28_web_k2exchange.html)
+- Note: Creating an interface for a non-JDBC source may require installing the respective [K2exchange connector](/articles/04_fabric_studio/28_web_k2exchange.html).

 ## 3. Optional — [Fabric Catalog](/articles/39_fabric_catalog/01_catalog_overview.md)

-- [Running a Discovery on the project interfaces](/articles/39_fabric_catalog/04a_catalog_integration_with_fabric.md) — the Discovery process analyzes the requested interfaces, and among others, creates the schema with the identified relations between the datasets, and classifies fields as PIIs.
-The Catalog can also create artifacts in a CSV-format file which enables to create Logical Units (LUs) based on the discovered and enriched data model.
+- [Running Discovery on project interfaces](/articles/39_fabric_catalog/04a_catalog_integration_with_fabric.md) — the Discovery process analyzes the requested interfaces, and among others, creates the schema with  identified relations between datasets, and classifies fields as PIIs.
+The Catalog can also create artifacts in a CSV-format file, enabling the creation of Logical Units (LUs) based on the discovered and enriched data model.
 - [PII settings](/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md#pii--masking-tab)
 - [Sequence settings](/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md#sequences-tab)